‘Where the Crawdads Sing’ Sets Theatrical Release Date in China

-Daisy Edgar-Jones starrer “Where the Crawdads Sing” is set to get a theatrical release in China, Sony Pictures revealed today.
+Daisy Edgar-Jones starrer “Where the Crawdads Sing” is set to get a theatrical release in China, Sony Pictures revealed on Wednesday.

 The film, which is based on the coming-of-age novel by Delia Owens, will hit Chinese theaters on Nov.
 25.